You’ll likely be amazed by the Firewalla Blue or Blue Plus. Each is a tiny device that can do so much. Almost instantly.

 Dong’s note: I tested the Blue Plus for this review, but you can expect a similar experience with the slightly lesser Firewalla Blue.
 As the name suggests, the former is essential the latter plus a bit more.

-- Causes Internet to max out at sub-500Mbps
+Causes the Internet to max out at sub-500Mbps

 Firewalla Blue / Plus: A colorful home firewall application